mhinz/vim-signify/README.md

 `+`

-New line.
+This indicates a new line.

 `_1`

-Number of deleted lines.
+This indicates the number of deleted lines.
 If the number is larger than 9, a `>` will be shown instead.

 `!`

-Changed line.
+This indicates a changed line.

 `!1`

-A line was changed and an number of lines below were deleted.
-A combination of `!` and `_`.
+This indicates a changed line and a number of lines below that were deleted.
+It is a combination of `!` and `_`.
 If the number is larger than 9, a `>` will be shown instead.

 `‾`

-This is used instead of _ in the special case of the first line being removed.
+This is used instead of `_` in the special case of the first line being removed.

 Longer introduction
 -------------------